 Ready to hear about it?
 Let’s go.

-Lindsey outlines a number of specific things bosses can build into the application process when remote hiring that “help you identify the character traits of a person who’s gonna be successful in the position of a remote sales process.”
+Lindsey outlines a number of specific things bosses can build into the application process when hiring remote salespeople that “help you identify the character traits of a person who’s gonna be successful in the position of a remote sales process.”

 First on her list is the position description, and building “some very specific directions” into that, to prove that the applicant has actually read the full job description.